alecgunnar/online-courses/docs/deploying-the-application.md

 - [MySQL](https://www.mysql.com) (Database)
 - [Docker](https://www.docker.com) (Linux container manager)

 In addition to the previous assumptions, it will also be assumed that you are deploying in your production environment, and that you have `sudo` access.
-If you are developing, it is recommended that you do so locally, using Ruby on Rail's built in WEBrick webserver.
+If you are developing, it is recommended that you do so locally, using Ruby on Rail's built in WEBrick web server.

 ## Installation